List of Star Trek novels: Errand of Vengeance (2002)

 Star Trek: Errand of Vengeance miniseries is a retelling of Enterprise (NCC-1701)'s "Five Year" mission from an undercover Klingon agent's point of view.

 Vulcan's Soul (2004–2007)

-Star Trek: Vulcan's Soul miniseries follows Spock's life after the Next Generation episode "Unification".
+Star Trek: Vulcan's Soul miniseries follows Spock's life after The Next Generation episode "Unification".

 Errand of Fury (2005–2008)

 Star Trek: Errand of Fury miniseries is a continuation of Errand of Vengeance (2002).

 Mere Anarchy (2006–07)

 Star Trek: Mere Anarchy miniseries explores the effects of an off-world disaster on the crew of the Enterprise over a thirty-year period.
 Inspired by the W. B. Yeats poem "The Second Coming".
 Published as ebook exclusives.
 An omnibus edition was published in 2009.

 Crucible (2006–07)

-Star Trek: Crucible miniseries focused on the triumvirate of McCoy, Spock, and Kirk.
-An omnibus edition to include new material was announced in 2008 but was cancelled in 2011.
+Star Trek: Crucible miniseries focusing on the triumvirate of McCoy, Spock, and Kirk.
+An omnibus edition including new material was announced in 2008 but was cancelled in 2011.
 The cover art by John Picacio forms a triptych.